jank-lang/jank/README.md

 (constant name T
   values...)
 ```
 Using the same syntax as `variable`, but with the `constant` identifier, one can introduce variables which will be verified, at compile-time, to never be modified.
-The values themselves, however, can be set at run-time, a la C++'s `const` (not `constexpr`).
+The values themselves, however, can be set at run-time, à la C++'s `const` (not `constexpr`).

 ## Generics
 Definitions may be dependent on types.
 Such definitions may be functions or structs.
 The type list must never be empty.
 Dependent (incomplete) types of a generic item must be prefixed with `:` to disambiguate from full specializations.